criwebtools/clipboard-paster/README.md

 ![image of a browser prompting for permission to access the clipboard](images/clipboard_perm_prompt.png)

-If you decline to allow access, the REDCap user interface will adjust by switching to 'manual paste mode', below.
+If you decline to allow access, the REDCap user interface will adjust by switching to 'manual paste mode', illustrated in the scheenshot below and explained above under **How the UI changes on browsers that require user action to paste**.

+![image of the REDCap user interface when clipboard permission is blocked](images/clipboard_perm_blocked.png)

-If mistakenly select 'block access', you will have to manually reset the browser's clipboard access permission setting.
+If you mistakenly selected 'block access', you will have to manually reset the browser's clipboard access permission setting.
 See **Allow Browser Clipboard Access** below.

-### Manual paste mode

-If clipboard access is denied by the browser, or if you elected to block access, the REDCap user interface will adjust by switching to 'manual paste mode', in which boxes displaying 'Paste image here' are displayed instead of 'paste image' links.

-To paste an image, click in a 'Paste image here' box, and then paste with either the paste key (e.g., Ctrl-V for Windows, Command-V for MacOS), or by right-clicking and selecting 'paste' from the popup context menu.

-![image of the REDCap user interface when clipboard permission is blocked](images/clipboard_perm_blocked.png)

 Below is a screenshot of a pasted image rendering.